-Business and Professions Code 25662 BP is the California statute prohibiting the possession of alcohol by minors when in a public place.
-Under this section, it is illegal for minors under the age of 21 to have alcohol in their possession when on a street, highway, public place, or place open to the public.
+Under Business and Professions Code 25662 BP, it is illegal in California for minors to be in possession of alcohol in a public place.
+Specifically, minors under the age of 21 may not have alcohol in their possession on any street or highway or at any place open to the public.

 - a 17-year-old and sneaking beer into an amusement park